CarsonDavis/CarsonDavis.github.io/_posts/2024-10-29-bookbinding_tools.md

 published: False
 ---
 ## Introduction
 I've been bookbinding for over a year now, and I find myself doing the same little things over and over.
-Trimming leather, spacing hinges, cutting corners...eventually I made little helper tools out of Davey board to set spacing and make corner trimming more consistent.
-To be honest, these work perfectly fine, and if you are just going to bind one or two books I highly recommend quickly making some of your own.
+Trimming leather, spacing hinges, cutting corners...
+Eventually I made little helper tools out of Davey board to set spacing and make corner trimming more consistent.
+To be honest, these cardboard tools work perfectly fine, and if you are just going to bind one or two books I highly recommend quickly making some of your own.

 However the engineer in me lusts after the perfect tool, and I ultimately couldn't restrain myself from designing some 3d models.
 I've made my designs publicly available on OnShape, a free modeling software, and they are configurable so you can change a single variable and the whole tool will resize to the correct parameter.
 - [Hinge Gap Spacer](https://cad.onshape.com/documents/596458e24c35e807a12e88ac/w/439456049f25b8fb9cc6b557/e/09944bbd181029855e7114a2)